-With the urgent demand for H1N1 vaccine, all five flu vaccine manufacturers switched from the production of seasonal flu vaccine to the production of the H1N1 vaccine, causing increased shortages of the former and delayed deliveries of the latter.
+With the urgent demand for H1N1 vaccine, all the flu vaccine manufacturers switched from the production of seasonal flu vaccine to the production of the H1N1 vaccine, causing increased shortages of the former and delayed deliveries of the latter (see McNeil Jr. (2009)), which resulted in severe shortfalls in the vaccine supply chains.